learn-co-curriculum/curriculum-team/qa-review.md

-Document how to release a branch to the curriculum team test track Workflows by changes needs to be reviewed in learn internally, but within the learn framework
-	- work completed/deployed to the QA batch
-	- need to write up instructions on how to switch to the QA track
-  - need internal instructions for adding someone to the appropriate batch
-***********
 This document assumes that you have followed the suggested process flow and are at the point where you are ready to have your work reviewed, either internally or externally.
 If you are just starting work, make sure you have read [why we always work in WIP](./why-we-work-in-wip.md), [major project deploy](./major_project_deploy_new_version.md), [git flow](./repo-git-flow), and the Flatiron School [style guide](./style_guide).
 The full process for releasing can be found in [updating lessons process](./updating-lessons-process.md).